Table of Contents

 Do it gently and then apply a few light strokes of mascara.

-Apply eyeliner to hide lash band if it is visible and finish the look.
+Apply eyeliner to hide the lash band if it is visible and finish the look.

 You might not know this, but—yes!—false eyelashes can be reusable.
 Make sure not to use any oil-based cleansers on the lash, as that will make additional uses very difficult (adhesive does not like to attach to an oily surface).
 Peel any remaining pieces of glue off the lash and use eye makeup remover and a Q-tip to clean it more thoroughly.
-Store your lashes in a clean plastic container and they’ll be ready for your next big night out!
+Store your lashes in a clean plastic container or in the original packaging and they’ll be ready for your next big night out!